-- 1. The application for registry must be accompanied with the proper fee and the BGS certificate for the dairy goat being registered.
+- The application for registry must be accompanied with the proper fee and the BGS certificate for the dairy goat being registered.
 The BGS certificate or a copy thereof will be retained on file in the ADGA Herd Book as the basis for the re-registration.
 The original BGS certificate will be returned if requested.
 (All animals being re-registered with ADGA from the British Goat Society will have the prefix BGS added to their name for purposes of ADGA registration.) - If the dairy goat to be ADGA registered is not registered in BGS but has either or both parents registered in BGS, you should follow these instructions. (a) Fill out a regular ADGA application for registry. (b) Submit a photocopy of the BGS registered parent(s).
-If you cannot submit a photocopy or the parent(s) BGS certificate, you may submit the original certificate(s) and we will make a photocopy for you for a fee of 50

-- cents each.
-We will return the original BGS certificate(s) to you. - 3.
-As breed status with the BGS is dependent on pedigree alone and not on conformation to breed standard, the application must also be accompanied by a statement signed by an ADGA member, who is not a member of the applicant's family that the animal being registered conforms to the Guernsey breed type, as do two generations of its ancestors (for American Guernsey) or five generations of its ancestors (for Purebred Guernsey). - 4.
-In case the transfer of ownership into your name has not been officially recorded on the BGS certificate of the dairy goat to be re-registered, you should include the bill of sale from the former owner along with the correct transfer fee. - 5.
+If you cannot submit a photocopy or the parent(s) BGS certificate, you may submit the original certificate(s) and we will make a photocopy for you for a fee of 50 cents each.
+We will return the original BGS - As breed status with the BGS is dependent on pedigree alone and not on conformation to breed standard, the application must also be accompanied by a As breed status with the BGS is dependent on pedigree alone and not on conformation to breed standard, the application must also be accompanied by a statement signed by an ADGA member, who is not a member of the applicant's family that the animal being registered conforms to the Guernsey breed type, as do two generations of its ancestors (for American Guernsey) or five generations of its ancestors (for Purebred Guernsey).
+In case the transfer of ownership into your name has not been officially recorded on the BGS certificate of the dairy goat to be re-registered, you should include the bill of sale from the former owner along with the correct transfer fee.

 The application for registry should be signed on line 11 by the present owner of the dairy goat (either as officially recorded on the BGS certificate or as shown on the accompanying bill of sale).
-Line 12 of the application is not used unless you are transferring the animal to another person. - 6.
+Line 12 of the application is not used unless you are transferring the animal to another person.

 The ADGA certificate of registry which is issued on this basis will show that it is based on the BGS record.
 This is done for the protection of the owner and to show that some of the information came from a source other than the ADGA Herd Book.
-The certificate issued is the regulation Pure Breed Certificate of Registry. - Animals registered with the GGBoA at the time of the creation of the ADGA Guernsey Herd Book will be reregistered with the ADGA as either Grade, Experimental, American or Purebred Guernsey based on their records with the GGBoA.
+The certificate issued is the regulation Pure Breed Certificate of Registry.

+- Animal's registered with the GGBoA at the time of the creation of the ADGA Guernsey Herd Book will be reregistered with the ADGA as either Grade, Experimental, American or Purebred Guernsey based on their records with the GGBoA.
 GGBoA will cease to register new animals once the ADGA Guernsey Herdbook is established.

-L. PROCEDURES FOR BREEDS REQUESTING ADGA RECOGNITION
+PROCEDURES FOR BREEDS REQUESTING ADGA RECOGNITION